 (1) A volunteer's certificate shall be valid for a period of three years, unless earlier revoked under division (D) of this section or pursuant to section 4731.22 of the Revised Code.
 A volunteer's certificate may be renewed upon the application of the holder.
 The board shall maintain a register of all persons who hold volunteer's certificates.
 The board shall not charge a fee for issuing or renewing a certificate pursuant to this section.

-(3) The board shall issue to each person who qualifies under this section for a volunteer's certificate a wallet certificate and a wall certificate that state that the certificate holder is authorized to provide medical services pursuant to the laws of this state.
-The holder shall keep the wallet certificate on the holder's person while providing medical services and shall display the wall certificate prominently at the location where the holder primarily practices.
+(3) The board shall issue a volunteer's certificate to each person who qualifies under this section for the certificate .
+The certificate shall state that the certificate holder is authorized to provide medical services pursuant to the laws of this state.
+The holder shall display the certificate prominently at the location where the holder primarily practices.

 (F) The board shall adopt rules in accordance with Chapter 119. of the Revised Code to administer and enforce this section.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.

 Amended by 130th General Assembly File No. TBD, HB 320, §1, eff.
 3/23/2015.